 second grade and cannot be 9 years old prior to September 1.

-• To participate in the first grade league, a player must be in the first
+• To participate in the first grade league, a player

 The following weight limits will be utilized for all INFC games.

 Grade Max Offensive One Striper Two Striper Maximum Back Weight

 1st 60.00 60.01 to 80.00 over 80.00 105.00